DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Experiments

-\textbf{DevBench}’s multi-metric framework enables fine-grained diagnosis beyond aggregate rankings.
-To demonstrate its practical utility, we present a case study on DeepSeek-V3: although its overall performance is competitive, our analysis identifies specific opportunities for improvement.
+\textbf{DevBench}'s multi-metric framework enables fine-grained diagnosis beyond aggregate rankings.
+To demonstrate its practical utility, we present a case study on DeepSeek V4 Pro, a useful diagnostic case because it is near the top on Pass@1 while exhibiting sharp category-specific divergences between similarity and functional correctness.